 - 1. Use only with type of gas approved for this furnace.
-Refer to the furnace rating plate. - 2.
-Install this furnace only in a location and position as specified in the "Location" section of these instructions. - 3.
-Provide adequate combustion and ventilation air to the furnace space as specified in "Air for Combustion and Ventilation" section. - 4.
-Combustion products must be discharged outdoors.
+Refer to the furnace rating plate. - Install this furnace only in a location and position as specified in the "Location" section of these instructions. - Provide adequate combustion and ventilation air to the furnace space as specified in "Air for Combustion and Ventilation" section. - Combustion products must be discharged outdoors.
 Connect this furnace to an approved vent system only, as specified in the "Venting" section of these instructions. - 5.
 Never test for gas leaks with an open flame.
 Use a commercially available soap solution made specifically for the detection of leaks to check all connections, as specified in the "Gas Piping" section. - 6.
 Always install furnace to operate within the furnace's intended temperature-rise range with a duct system which has an external static pressure within the allowable range, as specified in the "Start-Up, Adjustments, and Safety Check" section.
 See furnace rating plate. - 7.
 When a furnace is installed so that supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled by duct(s) sealed to the furnace casing and terminating outside the space containing the furnace.
-See "Air Ducts" section.
+See "Air Ducts" section. - 8.
+A gas-fired furnace for installation in a residential garage must be installed as specified in the warning box in the "Location" section.

-- 8. A gas-fired furnace for installation in a residential garage must be installed as specified in the warning box in the "Location" section. - 9.
-The furnace may be used for construction heat provided that the furnace installation and operation complies with the first CAUTION in the LOCATION section of these instructions. - 10.
+- The furnace may be used for construction heat provided that the furnace installation and operation complies with the first CAUTION in the LOCATION section of these instructions. - 10.
 These Multipoise Gas-Fired Furnaces are CSA design-certified for use with natural and propane gases (see furnace rating plate) and for installation in alcoves, attics, basements, closets, utility rooms, crawlspaces, and garages.
 The furnace is factory-shipped for use with natural gas.
-A CSA (A.G.A. and C.G.A.) listed accessory gas conversion kit is required to convert furnace for use with propane gas. - 11.
-See Table 2 for required clearances to combustible construction. - 12.
-Maintain a 1-in.
-(25 mm) clearance from combustible materials to supply air ductwork for a distance of 36 in.
-(914 mm) horizontally from the furnace.
-See NFPA 90B or local code for further requirements. - 13.
-These furnaces SHALL NOT be installed directly on carpeting, combustible tile, or any other combustible material other than wood flooring.
-In downflow installations, factory accessory floor base MUST be used when installed on combustible materials and wood flooring.
-Special base is not required when this furnace is installed on manufacturer's Coil Assembly or when Coil Box is used.
-See Table 2 for clearance to combustible construction information.
+A CSA (A.G.A. and C.G.A.) listed accessory gas conversion kit is required to convert furnace for use with propane gas. - See Table 1 for required clearances to combustible construction.